 To generate a Revolut virtual card is a simple process, which we lay out step-by-step below;

-- Go to “Cards” within your app
+- Go to “Cards” within your app.

-How Safe is Revolut Bank?
+How Safe is Revolut Account?

 One of the downfalls, in my opinion, is that Revolut in the UK is not FCS Approved.
 The account you hold with Revolut is an electronic money account (and not a standard bank account).
 Therefore your money is not covered by the Financial Services Compensation Scheme.